 7. Once it finds the key, expand it to look for the folder called 26.
 Here’s the full path to the key:

-8. Right click on 26 and choose Permissions.
+8. Right click on 26 and select Permissions.

 10. Run the downloaded file as administrator.

-If the problem still persists, then try to hard reset your router.
+If the problem continues to occur, try to hard reset your router.
 You can do this by pressing the Reset button which is normally located on the back of a router.
 This button is basically a tiny hole so you’ll need a pointy object to put into it, then press and hold the button for a good few seconds.

 This will reset your router to factory settings.
 Once done, restart your router and start reconfiguring it.